gregorywmorris/oaken-spirits/README.md

 ### Overview

 Oaken Sprits is an alcohol distributor that gets its name from its popular private selection of whiskey.
-Its popularity has spurred growth and the company is looking to expand outside of Iowa, USA.
-Currently, the applications supporting the business are not integrated and the CEO is concerned that they will not support future growth.
+Its popularity has spurred growth and the company has recently signed a deal to expand at a national level with several large vendors.
+Currently, the applications supporting the business are for Iowa sales only and the CEO is concerned that they will not support future growth and would like a system that can handle national-level sales.

 ### Concerns

-1. Not scalable
+1. Not scalable - some manual data entry and transfers
 1. Does not deliver real-time updates
 1. Has multiple databases
 1. Lacks a consolidated analytics solutions